 - urinary tract infections

-If you have a serious infection or a recurring or chronic infection, you may need to avoid taking this drug.
-This includes people with HIV, active tuberculosis, invasive fungal disease (e.g., aspergillosis, candidiasis, or pneumocystosis), or another bacterial, viral, or opportunistic infection.
+Whether you’re pregnant or not, you shouldn’t use Humira in some situations.
+You may need to avoid taking this drug if you have a serious infection or a recurring or chronic infection.
+This includes infection with HIV, tuberculosis, invasive fungal disease such as aspergillosis, candidiasis, or pneumocystosis, or another bacterial, viral, or opportunistic infection.

-If you’ve experienced symptoms of an infection such as a fever, trouble breathing, or coughing, talk with your doctor about any potential risks.
+If you’ve experienced symptoms of an infection such as fever, trouble breathing, or coughing, talk with your doctor about any potential risks of using Humira.